tibs/python-history/python-history.rst

 .. note::

-  As stated in the notes for an earlier slide, the first release of reStructuredText was in June 2001.
+  As stated in the notes for an earlier slide, the first formal release of reStructuredText was in June 2001.

   Python 2.1 introduced Tim Peters doctest: